 - Next, use a penetrating moisture meter, or poke a hole that will allow you to inspect for moisture.
 If moisture exists within the interior of your wall, chances are your insulation is also wet and needs to be replaced.

-Doing these checks and making the needed replacements ASAP will give you back the dry walls and insulation you need, and it will keep mold away from gaining a foothold in your house.
+Doing these checks and making the needed replacements ASAP will give you back the dry walls and insulation you need.
+It will keep mold away from gaining a foothold in your house.

 Why Is It Important to Avoid and Remove Mold?

-Should you notice an odd discoloration in your drywall after it’s gotten wet, there’s a chance that mold has already taken hold and will take any opportunity to spread, creating potential health hazards as well as damage to your house structure.
-With over 60 years of expertise, ’58 Foundations can help put a stop to mold before it gets worse and wreaks havoc in your home!
+Should you notice an odd discoloration in your drywall after it’s gotten wet, there’s a chance that mold has already taken hold.
+It will likey take any opportunity to spread, creating potential health hazards as well as damage to your house structure.
+With over 60 years of expertise, ’58 Foundations & Waterproofing can help put a stop to mold before it gets worse and wreaks havoc in your home!
 Give us a call today for a free inspection and a detailed estimate—we’ll be happy to help with all your wet drywall repair needs!